Standard Form Calculator

 For our non-American friends out there, the standard form is usually quite a different thing.
 Outside of the USA (especially in the UK), we say that a number is in its standard form if it's a single value that involves no arithmetic operations whatsoever.
 This notion is connected to the expanded form, and we explain it all in detail in the dedicated section.
 Also, note how you can switch between the two variants in the advanced section by choosing the appropriate option in the field "Have the calculator use..."

 Warning: There is a possibility that you've come across this standard form calculator in search of different ways of writing a quadratic equation.
 In that case, check out our quadratic formula calculator, but be sure to come back to us whenever you get the chance!

 Now, back to the question of the hour, "What does standard form mean?"

-As we've already said above, writing numbers in standard form is useful whenever we have some values that are either very large, or very small.
+Writing numbers in standard form is useful whenever we have some values that are either very large or very small.
 Formally, the standard form definition is

 Alright, let's now take a look at how we convert to standard form.